Treating a spider bite

 Individuals should be cautious if any symptom continues to regress for over twenty-four hours.

-When one is bitten by any kind of insect, anaphylaxis is always a source of anxiety.
-It is advisable that individuals who experience insect bites and allergic reactions should consult 911.
+When one is bit by any kind of insect, anaphylaxis is always a source of anxiety.
+In addition, it is advisable that individuals who experience insect bites and allergic reactions should consult 911.